Bobby Orr: Personal life

 Orr is also well known for his charitable works, although he kept mention of them out of the press.
 Former Eagle-Tribune writer Russ Conway noted of one occasion when Orr and Conway visited Boston Children's Hospital, with a box of programs, pennants, pucks, pictures and Boston memorabilia: "We went from room to room, Orr popping in, unannounced to visit the kids.
 Some couldn't believe their eyes; sick as they were, they laughed in astonishment and delight.
 Bobby Orr!
 He talked and joked with every one of them, asking names, rubbing heads, giving everybody a little present from the box, leaving a stick, autographing everything in sight."
 Orr made Conway promise to not print a word in the newspaper.
 Orr was involved in numerous charity fund raisers.
 In 1980, Orr was awarded the Multiple Sclerosis Silver Hope Chest Award by the Multiple Sclerosis Society for his "numerous and unselfish contributions to society".
+Orr also enjoys serving as a mentor for youth hockey players.
+During his playing days he and Mike Walton hosted and coached a hockey Summer camp on Lake Couchiching at Orillia, Ontario.
+The camp ran from 1969 to 1978.
+Additionally Orr has been active with the Claddagh Fund a charity organization he helped found alongside by Dropkick Murphys vocalist Ken Casey.
+Together Orr and Casey have hosted multiple golf and hockey tournaments to raise funds for underfunded nonprofits in Massachusetts.

 Among other personal interests, Orr has had a passion for fishing since childhood.
 He has a talent for solving jigsaw puzzles quickly.
 Orr is also known for his taste in clothes and style of dress.
 When living as a bachelor with Forristall during his years with the Bruins, Orr was also known for keeping a clean apartment and not drinking, smoking, or night-clubbing.
 Orr projected a clean image.
 He also remains involved in charitable efforts.
+Following his retirement from hockey Orr has become a regular on the golf course and has competed in multiple Pro–am and charity tournaments.
+For a period of time he was also a co-owner of a private Cape Cod golf community, The Ridge Club.

 Orr provoked criticism in October 2020 when he took out a full-page ad in the New Hampshire Union-Leader exalting Donald Trump's character and urging American voters to re-elect him.

-Orr used to spend the winters in Florida and summer in Cape Cod.
-However he and his wife recently bought a house in the Balsam Mountain Preserve located in North Carolina where he is a regular on the golf course.
+Orr used to spend winters in Florida and summer in Cape Cod.
+However, he and his wife bought a house in the Balsam Mountain Preserve located in North Carolina.